CSC207-UofT/course-project-time/phase1/design-document.md

 ### The Liskov substitution principle
+Our classes do not modify or remove behaviours from the interface they are implementing.
+An example of this is `EntityEventManager` which extends `CalendarManager`. `EntityEventManager` has all of the behaviours from `CalendarManager` and also extends it by adding the loadEvents and saveEvents methods.

 ### The Interface segregation principle
 The interfaces we created are quite small thereby allowing them to be fully used by the classes.
 For example `EventInfo` just has the methods to get the attributes relating to `Event` and nothing else.
 This makes our interfaces easy to understand and none of the concrete classes are forced to implement any unnecessary methods.